AudioMorphology/Europi/README.md

 ## Interfaces

-The Europi is not an analogue sequencer, it is a digital sequencer that outputs analogue CV and Gate signals.
+The Europi is not an analogue sequencer, it is a digital sequencer that outputs analogue CV, Mod and Gate signals.
 Due to its digital nature the CV outputs are not infinitely variable, but are converted from digital to analogue using 16-Bit Digital to Analogue Converters  (DACs).
 This gives a resolution of around 6,000 discrete steps per octave over a 10 volt range, ie 500 per semitone.
 So, whilst the CV outputs are not continuously variable as in a true Analogue sequencer, the resolution is sufficiently high such that the difference isn't discernable in the vast majority of applications.

 The output of the DACs have a full-scale output range of 0 to approx 5 volts.
 In reality, due to manufacturing tolerances, these outputs rarely reach a true zero and often have a minimum achievable output of around 20mv, so the DAC outputs are buffered via Op Amps that are biased with a slight negative voltage, and have an amplification factor of around 2.5 thus a true zero and full-scale 10v output can be set in software, which removes the need for complex and fiddly trimmer potentiometers.